Today, August 5th, is my wedding anniversary!

 I’ve kept the narrative alive this whole time.
 Anyone who has spent more than a few hours with me has heard me refer to “my wife” or “my husband” (depending on which one I feel like in a given moment).
 The running joke has been that my wife does all the cooking but nothing else, so my husband is responsible for cleaning, mending, making money, etc.

 The marriage was never intended to be monogamous, and my wife has fooled around with guys while my husband has taken on mistresses.
 I have even claimed that my marriage is a totally traditional one, between one man and one woman, both heterosexual, although both also me.
-(Okay, I’ll admit that last one is kind of a stretch.)
+(Okay, that’s a stretch, especially these days when I’ve owned up to “gay” and won’t even call myself “bi” anymore.)

 I’ve often said that the best thing about marriage is being out of the dating world, and hell yeah that’s true.
 I have actually felt cleanly removed from that wretched scene since August 5th, 2006, and that’s been an immense relief.
 All the games and all the posing–ugh!
 Not that I haven’t experienced some heartbreak anyway, but I’ve never lost “the one.”
 Since that’s me, I can’t.
 So anyone else is just a lover, unburdened from those expectations, which are utterly unrealistic anyway.
 That’s not just good for me/us but also for any boy/girlfriend; they get to just be themselves and don’t have to be perfect.